su1s/e2m3u2bouquet/README.md

 #### v0.4.1
 * Update service number to use numbers unlikely to be in use by existing sat services
 * Leave service number gaps between categories to reduce the effect of playlist additions cause the epg to get out of sync
-### v0.4.2
+#### v0.4.2
 * Fixed error for ACE and FLAWLESS users where “:” in category put the box into an infinite loop
 #### v0.5
 * Custom mapping.
-Ability to reorder bouquets, channels within bouquets, disable entire bouquet or individual channels, change serviceId (so that EPG from existing satelletite service can be used), change TVG-ID to match other xml epg feeds
+Ability to reorder bouquets, channels within bouquets, disable entire bouquet or individual channels, change serviceRef (so that EPG from existing satelletite service can be used), change TVG-ID to match other xml epg feeds

 Visit https://www.suls.co.uk/enigma2-iptv-bouquets-with-epg/ for further information on the script